-- (vii) DVD - (viii) Teleconferencing - (ix) Videoconferencing - (x) Distance learning - (g) The Board, in cases of documented illness, disability, other undue hardship or retirement, may - 1. waive the continuing education requirements; or - 2. extend the deadline to complete continuing education requirements. - (h) To be considered for a waiver of continuing education requirements, or for an extension of the deadline to complete the continuing education requirements, a licensee or registrant must request such in writing with supporting documentation before the end of the calendar year in which the continuing education requirements were not met. - (2) Documentation Proof of Compliance. - (a) Each licensee and registrant must retain documentation of attendance and completion of all continuing education.
+- (iv) Independent Study: A learning event proposed by the learner and reviewed, monitored and approved by a Board approved independent study provider. - (g) The Board, in cases of documented illness, disability, other undue hardship or retirement, may - 1. waive the continuing education requirements; or - 2. extend the deadline to complete continuing education requirements. - (h) To be considered for a waiver of continuing education requirements, or for an extension of the deadline to complete the continuing education requirements, a licensee or registrant must request such in writing with supporting documentation before the end of the calendar year in which the continuing education requirements were not met. - (2) Documentation Proof of Compliance. - (a) Each licensee and registrant must retain documentation of attendance and completion of all continuing education.
 If asked by the Board for inspection and/or verification purposes, the licensee or registrant must produce one (1) of the following: - 1.
 Verification of continuing education by evidencing certificates which verify attendance at continuing education program(s); or - 2.
+An original letter on official stationery from the continuing education's program's sponsor verifying the continuing education and specifying date, hours of actual attendance, program title, licensee or registrant name and number. - (b) Each licensee and registrant on the biennial renewal form must attest to completion of the required continuing education hours and that such hours were obtained during the two (2) calendar years (January 1 - December 31) that precede the licensure or registration renewal year. - (c) Each licensee and registrant shall maintain, for a period of not less than four (4) years, all documentation pertaining to continuing education.

+(3) Violations.

-An original letter on official stationery from the continuing education's program's sponsor verifying the continuing education and specifying date, hours of actual attendance, program title, licensee or registrant name and number. - (b) Each licensee and registrant on the biennial renewal form must attest to completion of the required continuing education hours and that such hours were obtained during the two (2) calendar years (January 1 December 31) that precede the licensure or registration renewal year. - (c) Each licensee and registrant shall maintain, for a period of not less than four (4) years, all documentation pertaining to continuing education. - (3) Violations. - (a) Any licensee or registrant who falsely certifies attendance and completion of the required hours of continuing education requirements, or who does not or can not adequately substantiate completed continuing education hours with the required documentation, may be subject to disciplinary action pursuant to Rule 1370-1-.13. - 1.
-Prior to the institution of any disciplinary proceedings, a letter shall be issued to the last known address of the individual stating the facts or conduct which warrants the intended action. - 2.
-The licensee or registrant has thirty (30) days from the date of notification to show compliance with all lawful requirements for the retention of the license or registration.
+- (a) Any licensee or registrant who falsely certifies attendance and completion of the required hours of continuing education requirements, or who does not or can not adequately substantiate completed continuing education hours with the required documentation, may be subject to disciplinary action pursuant to Rule 1370-01-.13. - 1.
+Prior to the institution of any disciplinary proceedings, a letter shall be issued to the last known address of the individual stating the facts or conduct which warrants the intended action. - The licensee or registrant has thirty (30) days from the date of notification to show compliance with all lawful requirements for the retention of the license or registration. - 3.
+Any licensee or registrant who fails to show compliance with the required continuing education hours in response to the notice contemplated by part (3) (a) 1. above may be subject to disciplinary action